raflFaisal/prep-algo/Patterns/0-1 Knapsack/Pattern Description.md

 We use top-down Memoisation or bottom-up Tabulation technique to solve these problems efficiently.

-There are many questions which are simillar to 0-1 Knapsack, if you are practice and get fimilliar with 0-1 Knapsack then you can easily solve other questions which are based on this 0-1 Knapsack Pattern
+There are many questions which are simillar to 0-1 Knapsack, if you practice and get fimilliar with 0-1 Knapsack then you can easily solve other questions which are based on this 0-1 Knapsack Pattern

 # Questions simillar to 0-1 Knapsack:
 - Subset Sum